Key facts

 How NSIP BNG differs from standard BNG

-While the core principles are the same (10% uplift, 30-year securing, statutory metric), the government has proposed several modifications to recognise the unique characteristics of NSIPs:
+While the core principles are the same (10% uplift, 30-year securing, statutory metric), the Regulations confirm several modifications to the standard planning BNG regime, recognising the unique characteristics of NSIPs:

 |---|---|---|